Habitat

 A flathead showing signs of black spots in the flesh

 Have you noticed black flesh or spots in your sand flathead fillets?
-This is a phenomonen known as melanisation which is the subject of research at the Institute for Marine and Antarctic Studies.
-Help their research by reporting your catch using the
+This is a phenomenon known as melanisation which is the subject of research at the Institute for Marine and Antarctic Studies.
+Read about their

 Flathead Fact Sheets